Core concepts

 Automatically generated resources during cluster/node pool creation

-When creating a cluster or node pool in Kubernetes Engine, certain resources are automatically generated.
-These resources are also deleted when the cluster is deleted.
+Certain resources are automatically generated when a cluster or node pool is created in Kubernetes Engine.
+These are deleted when the corresponding cluster is deleted.

 ---|---|